Skip to content

 7. Invest in Yourself

 If you’ve covered all of the above, invest in your well-being or your future.
-Maybe you’ve always wanted to learn to cook, or you’ve been putting off that Photoshop class.
+Maybe you’ve always wanted to take cooking classes, or a photography workshop.
 The extra funds from a tax return can help you make those hopes a reality.

 Using your tax refund responsibly is an investment that can help you build a better financial future or fund opportunities that matter to you.
-Don’t blow your money on something that will quickly fade away.
+It's easy to spend your refund on things you want and don't necessarily need.
+In the long run, using your tax refund wisely will set you up for a better tomorrow.

 Upgrade does not provide investment, tax, or legal advice.
 This material has been prepared for educational purposes only.
 You should consult your tax or investment adviser prior to investing or preparing and filing your tax return.